-Motivated by increasing reports of functional non-canonical ORFs detected through translational profiling,^{21,22,29,30} we next sought to quantify the contribution of these ORFs to the medulloblastoma translatome.
-We assessed translation of 8,008 non-canonical ORFs derived from our previous analyses22 as well as a recently compiled human consensus ORF17 catalog using our tissue and cell line ribosome profiling datasets.
-We observed translation for 7,530 non-canonical ORFs in at least 1 sample and 6,740 in at least 5 samples (Figure 1I-J; Table S1I-J).
-Among these, translation of uORFs was most commonly and reproducibly detected (n = 3,107;
+Motivated by increasing reports of functional non-canonical ORFs detected through translational profiling,^{25,26,33,34} we next sought to quantify the contribution of these ORFs to the medulloblastoma translatome.
+We assessed the translation of 8,008 non-canonical ORFs derived from our previous analyses,26 as well as a recently compiled human consensus ORF21 catalog using our tissue and cell line ribosome profiling datasets.
+We observed the translation for 7,530 non-canonical ORFs in at least 1 sample and 6,740 in at least 5 samples (Figures 1I and 1J; Tables S1K and S1N).
+Among these, requiring detection by